jjchoi08/jjchoi08.github.io/_posts/2017-2-25-Fourth_Post.md

 Homer_Script
 21.20362
 ```
-Of course, 22.20% of total scrip lines belong to Homer
+More than 20% of total scrip lines belong to Homer

 ```sql